kubeomatic/k8s-timebomb/docs/README.md

 ## Extend Validity
-After the validity has expired and the PODs deleted, all other resources for a solution will be there, in the cluster.
-Only PODs are deleted.
-Any other resource than PODs is not deleted.
+After the PODs expire and are deleted, all other resources remain in the cluster.

 Below is an NGINX namespace with expired validity.